thakopian/Presentations/README.md

 <ul>
+<li>Autodesk University 2021 - Case Study of using Forge Web APIs for Data Management</li>
+<li>XCON 2021 - Big Data for Big Projects - Using Data for Any Scale of Design</li>
+<li>BIM SUmmit 2021 - The Future of BIM and Visualization with Digital Twins</li>
 <li>StackConf 2021 - The Importance of Visuals in Teaching Code and Reducing Bias</li>
 <li>MongoDB live 2021 - The Importance of Visuals in Teaching Code and Reducing Bias</li>
 <li>Upstream 2021 - Computational thinking for Creatives - Decoding Barriers to Entry</li>